Doing a MSc Thesis

 2. Prior work

-3. Research question / hypothesis
+3. Research question or hypothesis

-4. Contributions / goals
+4. Contributions and goals

-5. Empirical / practical considerations
+5. Empirical and practical considerations

 2. Intended learning objectives